claudiohermida/Smart-Contracts-Cardano/SMC-Part-I.md

 the *State Monad* and show its equivalence to the additional-(input/output) method.

-The second part <https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-II.md> of this work examines the link between formal specifications of methods via pre and postconditions and Cardano’s validators, while the third part <https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-III.md> addresses the link between smart contract methods, transaction schemas and their associated validators, rounding up our treatment of smart contracts in Cardano.
+The second part <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-II.md>Part II</a> of this work examines the link between formal specifications of methods via pre and postconditions and Cardano’s validators, while the third part <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-III.md>Part III</a> addresses the link between smart contract methods, transaction schemas and their associated validators, rounding up our treatment of smart contracts in Cardano.